Agostino Panozzi

-Agostino Panozzi (10 August 1810 - 6 March 1839) was an Italian painter, active in Vicenza.
+Agostino Panozzi (10 August 1810 – 6 March 1839) was an Italian painter, active in Vicenza.

 He was born in Arcugnano in the province of Vicenza.
+He studied at the Academy of Fine Arts of Venice from 1828 to 1831.

 A Communion (or Coronation) of Saint Louis at the Pinacoteca Civica of Bologna is attributed to the painter.
-He also painted a Death of Archimedes (1832) also in the museums of Vicenza.
-He studied at the Academy of Fine Arts of Venice from 1828-1831.
+He also painted a Death of Archimedes (1832), also in the museums of Vicenza.

-He soon paints an altarpiece depicting the Miracle of the Mule (1834) for the Duomo di Cologna Veneta (Verona).
-Returning to Vicenza in 1835, he aspires to establish a school to teach figure painting.
-He painted for the Basilica of Monte Berico some canvases now lost.
+He painted an altarpiece depicting the Miracle of the Mule (1834) for the Cathedral of Cologna Veneta Returning to Vicenza in 1835, he aspired to establish a school to teach figure painting.
+He painted some canvases, now lost, for Monte Berico.
 He developed paralysis of the legs, and despite, or due to surgery, died in Padua.